 What are stress and anxiety?

 Do you find yourself constantly concerned over many areas of your life, including feeling nervous about small things like being on time or worrying even when things are going well?
-Or do you often feel jumpy or become angry when anyone disturbs you.
-Maybe you can’t concentrate on things as well as you used to, or break out in a sweat with your heart racing for no obvious reason.
-If these symptoms sound familiar, they could be signs of severe stress and anxiety.
+Or do you often feel jumpy or become angry when anyone disturbs you?
+Maybe you can’t concentrate on things as well as you used to, or you break out in a sweat and your heart races for no obvious reason.
+If any of these symptoms sound familiar, they could be signs of stress and anxiety.

 Stress and anxiety serve a purpose.
 They act as the body’s alarm system for dealing with threats or tense situations.
-The body and even the mind prepare themselves physically and emotionally to deal with danger.
+The body and the mind prepare themselves physically and emotionally to deal with danger.
 But if the alarm never shuts off or if it goes off at high volume even for small concerns, stress and anxiety can become overwhelming and make it hard to carry out your daily routine.

 “I thought I had put it all behind me so I didn’t know that my anxiety about going into certain situations was related to what I went through in the Persian Gulf.”

-Some Veterans experience stress and anxiety because of events that happened in their past—like combat or a traumatic military training experience—that are painful to remember or accept.
-Other Veterans are dealing with stress and anxiety because of other life experiences, like changing jobs or family conflicts.
+Some Veterans experience stress and anxiety because of past events — like combat or a traumatic military training experience — that are painful to remember or accept.
+Other Veterans are dealing with stress and anxiety because of other life experiences, like a job change or family conflicts.

-Severe stress and anxiety sometimes cause physical symptoms, like trembling or shaking; or can have an effect in other ways, such as feelings of panic or unease.
+Severe stress and anxiety sometimes cause physical symptoms, like trembling or shaking, or can lead to feelings of panic or unease.
 At high levels these conditions can also be associated with chronic disease.
 Over time, stress and anxiety can interfere with your work or daily activities and strain your relationships.

 What can I do if I’m experiencing stress and anxiety?

-Try to plan your day and keep a schedule to help you manage the feeling of being out of control
+- Plan a schedule for your day to help manage the feeling of being out of control.

-Practice relaxation techniques, such as deep breathing, to help cope when things upset you or don’t go according to plan
+- Practice relaxation and mindfulness techniques, such as deep breathing, to help cope when things upset you or don’t go according to plan.